Three Datatype Defining Rewrite Systems for Datatypes of Integers each extending a Datatype of Naturals: Concluding remarks

 \item Understanding the concept of a commutative ring can be expected only from a person who has already acquired an understanding of the structure of integers and who accepts the concept of generalization of a structure to a class of structures sharing some but not all of its properties.

 In other words, the understanding that a DDRS for the integers is provided in the binary view and in the decimal view can only be communicated to an audience under the assumption that a reliable mental picture of the integers already exists in the minds of members of the audience.
 This mental picture, however, can in principle be communicated by taking notice of the DDRS for the unary view first.

-This conceptual (near) circularity may be nevertheless be considered a significant weakness of the approach of defining (and even introducing) the integers as an extension of naturals by means of rewriting. \end{enumerate} Although full confluence of the DDRSes in Section~\ref{sec:2} has been disproven by \textsc{Kluiving} and \textsc{van Woer\-kom}~\cite{KW16} (with the use of CSI~\cite{csi}), we prove that the DDRS that defines the binary view of the integers (Tables~\ref{tab:natbinview} and~\ref{tab:binview}) is ground-complete by proving its ground-confluence in Appendix~A.
+This conceptual (near) circularity may be nevertheless be considered a significant weakness of the approach of defining (and even introducing) the integers as an extension of naturals by means of rewriting. \end{enumerate} Although full confluence of the DDRSes defined in Section~\ref{sec:2} for the binary and decimal view has been disproven by \textsc{Kluiving} and \textsc{van Woer\-kom}~\cite{KW16} (with help of the confluence tool CSI~\cite{csi}), we prove in Appendix~\ref{app:A} that all DDRSes defined in this section are ground-confluent, and thus ground-complete.